AztecProtocol/engineering-designs/docs/building-in-chunks/dd.md

 When replicas receive the first chunk, they create a fork of world state, retrieve the associated transactions, and execute them, then _persist this fork_; they apply subsequent chunks against it.
 When a chunk marked as "final" is received, they produce an aggregate proposal, which is _identical_ to what would be produced if the leader had sent everything in one large chunk (i.e. the status quo), and broadcast their signature over this aggregated proposal.

 This is good as it stands because it would reduce how bursty the demands on p2p are, as CPU and network load is spread more evenly over the slot, which is **expected to have knock-on benefits for system throughput**.
+In particular, if chunks are propagated frequently enough, validators could be executing chunk N as the proposer is simultaneously preparing and executing chunk N+1, leading to more effective compute time available in the slot.
+In an extreme, we could see this as the proposer "streaming" the tx hashes to be included in the block to the validators.

 In addition, since the final signatures are the same, **it requires no changes to L1**.